-Four years have passed since we met her during the Zamboanga siege, through their peanut brittle business, Reaiah was able to graduate from college and just passed the Social Worker Board Exam this August 2017.
+Four years have passed since we met her during the Zamboanga siege.
+Through their hard work and their peanut brittle business, Reaiah was able to graduate from college and passed the Social Worker Board Exam this August 2017.

 At the heart of Brgy.
 Talon-Talon, Zamboanga City is a national high school.
 Just 10 minutes away from the Talon-Talon National High School is a community with an environment that brings a fresh provincial ambiance.
 Some of the houses in the community are permanent ones while others were made up of light flimsy materials.

 One of those is the house of Reaiah’s family.

 Life was good for Reaiah, her parents and her sibling.
 Her sibling is in high school.
 Reaiah’s mother, Nanay Melicel, is a housewife helping her father, Tatay Renolito, with their peanut brittle business.
 And Reaiah is getting ready for college.
 Though they do not have everything, their love as a family brings them peace and unity.

 Then her father suffered from a stroke and their business was affected.
 For several months, Nanay Melicel needs to take care of her husband while also tending to their peanut brittle business to sustain their daily needs.

 Another problem came.
 At the nearest National High School, the MNLF rebels came up and the Zamboanga crisis began.
 For a month, their business was stopped so their finances were greatly affected.
 To survive, they depended on the aids that came from the disaster relief efforts.

 Since their childhood, Reaiah’s parents have always impressed to them the importance of education.
 And because of their situation then, she knew there will be adjustments with their life, especially with her education, but still had high hopes.